brightly-salty/qbcanon/arts-humanities/humanities/thought.md

 #### George Wilhelm Friedrich Hegel

+German idealist philosopher

+Phenomenology of Spirit

+- Concept of “dialectic”: thesis-antithesis-synthesis

+Philosophy of Right

+Science of Logic

+- Being, essence, and concept

+"On the Abortive State of Art and Scholarship in Turkey"

+- Graduation speech at the Gymnasium

 #### Martin Heidegger

+An existentialist philosopher who was taught by Edmund Husserl.
+He was also a Nazi sympathizer.

+Being and Time

+- describes "dasein" or "there-being"

 #### Heraclitus of Ephesus

+An ancient Greek pre-Socratic philosopher who thought that the natural world is in flux and originated in fire.

 #### Thomas Hobbes

+An English political philosopher who supported a strong absolute monarchy.

+Leviathan

+- life in the state of nature is "solitary, poor, nasty, brutish, and short", a "war of all against all"
+- argued for necessity of a strong sovereign

 ##### David Hume

+An Empiricist philosopher who disbelieved in miracles.

+An Enquiry Concerning Human Understanding

 #### William James